Tampa Bay Lightning Logo

 Tampa Bay Lightning Logo History

-One of the youngest NHL franchises, established in 1993.
-Four logos with a circle and a lightning bolt are all the heritage of the team’s visual identity that it has accumulated to date.
-The main contributors are Phil Esposito (he suggested lightning and lettering), Lowell, and Paul (they removed the Florida map from the background and replaced it with a clean circle).
+It is one of the youngest NHL franchises, founded in 1993.
+Four logos with a circle and lightning – that’s all the visual style heritage the team has accumulated to this time.
+The main authors are Phil Esposito (he suggested the lightning and inscription) and Lowell and Paul (they removed the Florida map from the background and replaced it with a clean circle).
 The modern version was adopted in 2011.
-Since then, she has not left the attributes of hockey players, inspiring new achievements.
+Since then, it hasn’t left the hockey players’ gear, inspiring new achievements.

 What is Tampa Bay Lightning?

-This is a professional ice hockey team from the USA.
-She is based in Tampa, Florida, and plays at home stadium Amalie Arena.
+It’s a professional hockey team from the USA.
+It’s based in Tampa, Florida, and plays at the Amalie Arena.
 The club, formed in 1992, is part of the Eastern Conference and plays in the NHL as part of the Atlantic Division.

 1992 – 2001